Golfers Elbow Physical Therapy

 Golfer’s elbow occurs when the muscles and tendons that control your wrist and fingers become damaged.

-The most common cause of golfer’s elbow is overuse — excess or repeated stress — especially forceful wrist and finger motions.
+The most common cause of golfer’s elbow is overuse in the form of excess or repeated stress — especially forceful wrist and finger motions.

-Many people assume it’s caused by swinging a golf club over and over.
+Many assume it’s caused by swinging a golf club over and over.
+It can be, but many other actions can also lead to this condition.

-Aside from golf, some of the activities that can lead to golfer’s elbow include:
+Aside from golf, some activities that can bring about golfer’s elbow include:

-- Racket sports – using a racket that’s too small or heavy; improper technique
+- Racket sports — You may have issues if you use a racket that’s too small or too heavy or if you have improper technique.

-The common problems are improper technique and poor preparation.
+The common problems here are improper technique and poor preparation.

-Some of the occupations that can lead to Golfers Elbow are:
+Some occupations that can lead to the development of golfer’s elbow include:

 - Construction workers